Blazzzze/faq-api/README.md

 - **`translate_text()`**: Uses the Google Translate API to translate questions.
 - **`get_cached_translation()`**: Retrieves translations from the cache or generates and caches them if not present.

+With these changes, your setup process is now streamlined, the admin portal is clearly mentioned, and Debian users can quickly get started with the `setup.sh` script. 🚀